Rules for the Beds & Herts Association

 and no alternative venue is agreed then the other side

-shall receive 2 points but no games won.
+shall receive 2 points but zero game difference.
 If the match is

 not played for any other reason then no points shall be